Single Origin Coffee vs Blends. which is right for you?

 Single Origin vs Blends

 Blends, as the name suggests, are a mixture of coffee beans sourced from different locations and processed together.
 The majority of coffee blends combine beans that come from two to four places, but some coffee roasters might mix even eight or nine.
 They can come from different regions within the same geographic area, or from totally separate countries around the world.
+If you wish to learn more about blends, here’s where we discussed what a coffee blend is in detail.

 Bear in mind that mixing single origin beans is not easy: combining the wrong types might result in a bland or unpleasant taste.
 It requires both skill and extensive knowledge (1).